 Before home games, the band performs a pre-game “Ice Breaker” concert outside the Southeast corner of Stambaugh Stadium 75 minutes prior to kickoff.
 On various occasions, area high school bands take part in the performance.

 Each year, the Marching Pride performs at home games to help cheer on the Penguins football team.
-In addition, the band has hosted and performed for the Bands of America Regional events held at Stambaugh Stadium, as well as recent away games at the University of Pittsburgh (2005, 2009 and 2012), Penn State University (2006, 2010), The Ohio State University (2007 and 2008) and Michigan State University (2011).
+In addition, the band has hosted and performed for the Bands of America Regional events held at Stambaugh Stadium, as well as recent away games at the University of Pittsburgh (2005, 2009 and 2012), Penn State University (2006, 2010), The Ohio State University (2007 and 2008), the University of Illinois (2014) and Michigan State University (2011).

 Following the win over Pittsburgh in 2012, The Marching Pride had Penguins fans rocking at Heinz Field.
 Battling the rain the band, players, cheerleaders and fans all gathered in the corner of the stadium following win in what was one of the most memorable sights in school history.

 The band has performed on broadcasts of ESPN and CBS as it traveled to football championships with the 1991, 1993, 1994, and 1997 NCAA FCS National Championship Penguin football teams; and, in 1992 and 1999, when the Penguins were the FCS runners-up.